HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 ##### Use Case 3 Processes Steps

 In Use Case 3, the process is started when a Practitioner wants a person’s AD Info for care planning and decision-making.
 The Content Requester must contact a system that offers a FHIR API for receiving requests for advance directive information.
 The Practitioner must be authorized to access the person’s AD Info on the Custodian system.
 First the Content Requester will use a GET Patient request using patient matching information.
 The Content Custodian server returns all Patient resources to the Content Requester.
-If more then one Patient resource is returned, the Content Requester will confirm which is the correct patient.
+If more than one Patient resource is returned, the Content Requester will confirm which is the correct patient.
 Then the Content Requester will use a GET DocumentReference using patient FHIR ID and any additional search parameters as supported and needed.
 The Content Custodian returns all matched DocumentReference resources to the Content Requester.
-If more then one DocumentReference is returned, the Content Requester will confirm which DocumentReference(s) are wanted.
-Finally the Content Requester will read the wanted documents using a GET operation on the uURL included in the DocumentReference and decode the document content if necessary.
+If more than one DocumentReference is returned, the Content Requester will confirm which DocumentReference(s) are wanted.
+Finally, the Content Requester will read the wanted documents using a GET operation on the uURL included in the DocumentReference and decode the document content if necessary.

 ##### Use Case 3 Sequence Diagram